jenna-theresa01/jenna-theresa.github.io/blog.md

 ###### What are you excited or eager to learn more about?

 I am excited to see my knowledge just grow in general.
 Starting out, git has me excited since it's not something I have used before.
-I am excited to go more in depth with gitpod so I can have a better understnading of the program.
+I am excited to go more in depth with gitpod so I can have a better understanding of the program.

 ###### What is something about you that can only be learned by reading this blog?